 Lenders that don’t perform credit checks only look at your income and your potential to pay off the loan.
 Your past mistakes won’t matter.
 Of course, you must stick with your payment schedule.

 They will also require you to have a bank account.
-This is important because you will pay off the loan in installment by allowing them to debit from your account.
+This is important because you will pay off the no credit check loan in installment by allowing them to debit from your account.

 Different lenders have different terms, so you still have to do your research.
 You can compare the rates, repayment term, and installment size before you make a decision.